Coronavirus Job Retention Scheme (Furlough Agreement)

 Where a company is under the management of an administrator, the administrator will be able to access the Scheme.

-The government does not expect the Scheme to be used by many public sector organisations as the majority of public sector employees are continuing to provide essential services at this time.
+The Government does not expect the Scheme to be used by many public sector or publicly funded organisations as the majority of public sector employees are continuing to provide essential services at this time.
 However, the Direction is silent on the exclusion of public sector or publicly funded employers.

 Employers (public or private) who receive public funding for employees or workers and that funding is continued should not use Furlough Leave and instead should pay staff covered by funding in the usual way.

-The Scheme does not apply for any employees who were taken on after 1 March 2020.
+The Scheme does not apply for any employees who were employed after 19 March 2020.

 How to implement the Scheme?

 If employers wish to put in place the Scheme, they will need to keep employees on the payroll rather than lay them off.

 The limited Government guidance states that “changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation”.

 To claim furlough, the Direction provides that the employer and employee must have agreed in writing (which may be in an electronic form such as an email) that the employee will cease work.